btskinner/rmargins/README.md

 from R can be checked in Stata with `margins_check.do` and `fake_data.csv` can be recreated with `make_fake_data.R`.

-For a fuller suite of ready-to-go commands, there's the [`margins`](https://cran.r-project.org/web/packages/margins/vignettes/Introduction.html) R package.
+For a more complete suite of ready-to-go commands, there's the [`margins`](https://cran.r-project.org/web/packages/margins/vignettes/Introduction.html) R package.